Citizens Assemblies Around the World

 You can follow their work here!

-The Citizens’ Assembly on Climate in France is happening now!
+The Citizens’ Assembly on Climate in France (finished in 2020)

-Note: You can follow along with their work – the website is French.
+Note: You can read about their work – the website is French.

 Read a great piece on the Assembly in the Guardian!
 “In a grandiose 1930s building on the banks of the Seine in Paris, 150 French citizens chosen at random had gathered.
 Ranging from 16-year-old school pupils to carers, shuttle-bus drivers and retired rail workers, the French president said these ordinary people would define the next phase of his term in power.”
 “In the coming months, the citizens must draw up a series of far-reaching policies on how France can cut carbon emissions by 40% before 2030.
 Macron has vowed their policies will then be put to parliament “unfiltered”, transformed into executive decrees or even used as the basis for a referendum.”